laravel/docs/queues.md

 	Queue::push('SendEmail@send', array('message' => $message));

+**Specifying The Queue / Tube For A Job**

+You may also specify the queue / tube a job should be sent to:

+	Queue::push('SendEmail@send', array('message' => $message), 'emails');

+**Passing The Same Payload To Multiple Jobs**

 If you need to pass the same data to several queue jobs, you may use the `Queue::bulk` method:

-**Passing The Same Payload To Multiple Jobs**

 	Queue::bulk(array('SendEmail', 'NotifyUser'), $payload);